BLEEPBOTS/BLEEPCARE/README.md

-# BleepCare - Remote Patient Vitals Monitoring And Emergency Alert System
+# BleepCare - Remote Patient Health Vitals Monitoring And Emergency Alert System

 > Developed by Electronics and Communications Engineering students at the **Uganda Institute of Information and Communications Technology (UICT)** under the **UJ-CONNECT Programme**, supported by the **Ministry of ICT and National Guidance** and **JICA** · 2026